FS > M.A.Y.B.E.

 So if you’ll be working for the duration, really diving into your career, or if you just want to extend your life as best you can, I really think it’s worth exploring Si and giving some serious attention to Si in practice.

-Filed in: Therapeutic Practice /144/ | Sensation /40/ | Si /19/ | Socionics /7/ | Fitness /31/
+Filed in: Sensation /40/ | Therapeutic Practice /144/ | Socionics /7/ | Fitness /31/ | Si /19/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Horf."
-I think this is related to angry moms.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Niinest."
+Pretty sure it has to do with angry moms.

 ·